Hideousmon/ncnn-gpu-pre-verification/README.md

 |  C++   |  49.24ms   |     13.14ms      |
 | Python |  56.62ms   |     14.61ms      |

-### trouble shooting

-can be found [here](https://github.com/Hideousmon/ncnn-gpu-pre-verification/blob/main/troubleshooting.md). [in Chinese]

 ### TO DO

 - [ ] ~~build wheels on i686, x86, arm64, universal2 with vulkan~~.
-- [x] record the issues on i686, x86, arm64, universal2.
+- [x] record the issues on x86, arm64, universal2.
 - [x] pytest without libvulkan.
+- [x] build wheels for i686, aarch64, ppc64le, s390 and musllinux.
 - [x] pull request to ncnn.